 - 1 tablespoon tomato paste

-- 28 oz canned whole tomatoes with juice
+- 28 ounces canned whole tomatoes with juice

 - Combine beef, onions, garlic and 1 tablespoon of the chili powder.

 - Turn instant pot to SAUTE and cook half of the beef until browned.
 Repeat with remaining beef.
 Drain any fat.